Lion-LiHaoyi/Epirus/English.md

 Cost: 5Ep

-Hand gesture: both hands reach out and move from top to bottom towards the subject
+Gesture: both hands reach out and move from top to bottom towards the subject

 Special: the real thunder priority is 4